k64ret/cv64/docs/objects.md

 ```

 ### ID
-This is a numeric identifier used for distinguish the object from the rest, as well as to know where the object's associated code and files (if any) can be found.
+This is a numeric identifier used to distinguish the object from the rest, as well as to know where the object's associated code and files (if any) can be found.

 They are also used to store some execution flag, so in reality this field is composed of two things: